How Much Are Online MBA Programs? A Guide to the Cost of Business School

 University of Illinois, Gies College of Business

-At $302 per credit, the University of Illinois Coursera-powered “iMBA” online degree (featured in our digital marketing and general management MBA program guides) ranked as the lowest cost program in our sample.
+At $332 per credit, the University of Illinois Coursera-powered “iMBA” online degree (featured in our digital marketing and general management MBA program guides) ranked as the lowest-cost program in our sample.
 The degree demonstrates how low cost doesn’t necessarily equate to low quality among online MBA programs.

-Admissions may be competitive, but at a surprising $22,000 for the degree, tuition only amounts to about one-fifth of the $100,000 the university charges for their on-campus program and about one-third the cost of online MBAs from comparable institutions.
+Admissions may be competitive, but at a surprising $23,904 (tuition and fees) for the degree, tuition only amounts to about one-fifth of the $100,000 the university charges for their on-campus program and about one-third of the cost of online MBAs from comparable institutions.
+Notably, this fully online program does not require GRE or GMAT scores for admission.

 Southern New Hampshire University

 SNHU has 15 career-focused online MBA concentrations and only charges $627 per credit.
-The most popular concentrations include human resources, project management, and health care.
+The most popular concentrations include human resources, project management, and healthcare management.

 University of Cincinnati, Lindner College of Business